Lelantine War: Effects

 After the long war Euboea, once the leading region of Greece, had become a backwater.
 The defeated Eretria and the probable victor Chalcis had lost their former economic and political importance.
 On the Mediterranean markets, Corinthian vase painting had taken over the dominant role previously occupied by Euboean pottery (see Pottery of ancient Greece).
 The leading role in colonisation was taken over by the poleis of Asia Minor, such as Miletus (eastern colonisation) and Phokaia (western colonisation).
 Chalcis entered a long decline while the islands in the Cyclades that Eretria controlled earlier seem to have become independent.
 From Theognis, another conflict over the Lelantine field is implied in the 6th century, so it seems the two cities fought again.
-In any case, after the war both cities continued the colonisation of the Chalcidice peninsula in Northern Greece.
+In any case, after the war both cities continued the colonisation of the Chalcidice peninsula in the northern Aegean.
 Eretria felt compelled by the help Miletus had given her during the war to repay its debt by assisting Miletus during the Ionian Revolt.
 This led to Eretria's destruction prior to the battle of Marathon in 490 BC.
 Chalcis retained control of the Lelantine Plain until 506 BC, when Athens established a cleruchy in it.